NewKidDrishti/youtube-analysis/README.md

 * **Channel Performance:** Deep dive into top-performing channels.
 * **Time Series Trends:** Daily and hourly patterns of trending videos.
 * **Machine Learning:** A classifier to predict videos with high engagement based on features.
+* **Interactive Visualizations:** Many plots are generated using Plotly Express, offering interactive features for deeper exploration.

 ## Dataset